 Sanford and family members told Truthout that prison guards purposely unshackle the detainees who have been isolated when any visitors approach.
 The three isolated detainees are allowed only one visit per week.

 Meanwhile at least 70 detainees at the Northwest Detention Center have resumed hunger striking Monday, but exact numbers remain difficult to assess.
-Retaliatory measures also may have been used against detainees at the Tacoma facility, such as placing some detainees in solitary confinement and threatening to force-feed them, according to immigration rights activists working with and visiting the detainees in Tacoma.
+Retaliatory measures also may have been used against detainees at the migrant jail in Tacoma, such as placing some detainees in solitary confinement and threatening to force-feed them, according to immigration rights activists working with and visiting the detainees in Tacoma.

-Organizer Maru Mora Villalpando told Truthout that prison guards at the Tacoma detention center have been listening in on the detainees’ conversations and that the detainees have responded to by finding more “creative” ways to communicate.
+Organizer Maru Mora Villalpando told Truthout that prison guards at the Tacoma jail have been listening in on the detainees’ conversations and that the detainees have responded to by finding more “creative” ways to communicate.

-Congressman Adam Smith, a Democrat from Bellevue, among other representatives, visited the Northwest Dentention Center last week after news of the detainees’ massive hunger strike made national headlines.
-Smith met with three detainees and agreed with the men that their concerns about the center’s conditions were valid.
+Rep. Adam Smith (D-Washington), among other representatives, visited the Northwest Dentention Center last week after news of the detainees’ massive hunger strike made national headlines.
+Representative Smith met with three detainees and agreed with the men that their concerns about the jail’s conditions were valid.
 Smith plans to introduce legislation that would create minimum standards by which immigrants can be detained.

 “It is really problematic having a private company running this,” Smith told The Stranger, emphasizing that the GEO Group contracts out the handling of meals for detainees to third parties.
 “So I can imagine that the less they pay for the food, the more money they make.”